geoffrey-vl/mbed-air-quality-meter/README.md

-# Getting started with DHT22 on Mbed OS
+# Getting started with Air Quality Meter on Mbed OS

-This guide reviews the steps required to get samples from the DHT22 sensor on Mbed OS platform.
+This guide reviews the steps required to get samples from the Air Quality Sensor on Mbed OS platform.
+The device features:

+- mbed-os
+- DHT22 temperature and humidity sensor
+- 16x2 LCD

 Please install [mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).